-The basis for that reputation was a pill called Pervitin, which Hitler dispensed to every member of Nazi society in order to improve their mood.
+The basis for that reputation was a pill called Pervitin, which was widely used in Nazi society as a way to improve moods.
 On the battlefield, the drug helped soldiers go abnormally long periods of time without eating or sleeping, while also keeping their spirits up in spite of the horrible conditions around them.
-Of course, it’s easy to keep smiling when all you crave is a little pill that’s handed out by your superiors.
-And the pill is a methamphetamine.

-Viking Beserkers Supposedly Dosed Themselves on Bog Myrtle to Reach an Animal Frenzy
+Viking Beserkers Supposedly Dosed Themselves On Bog Myrtle to Reach n Animal Frenzy

-Centuries before the Nazis invented the word “blitzkrieg,” a small group of Viking warriors were crafting a legend of ferocity unparalleled in the ages since.
+Centuries before the Nazis invented the word “blitzkrieg,” a small group of Viking warriors crafted a legend of ferocity unparalleled in the ages since.
 They even got their own word to describe the rage in their attacks: “berserk.”

 While the theory is debated, some historians believe that one of the primary ingredients in Scandinavian alcohol, bog myrtle, may have caused the berserker behavior.
-They may also have taken magic mushrooms, or had mental problems or special genetic qualities that helped induce a state of psychotic frenzy.
+They may have also taken psychedelic mushrooms to help sink into a state of psychotic frenzy.

 Roman Soldiers Were Rationed Wine Every Day

 In ancient Rome, citizens and slaves consumed an estimated three liters of wine a day, meaning everybody was at least a little drunk all of the time.
-For low or high classes, there was basically no stigma associated with even severe addiction to drugs like opium.
+For low or high classes, there was basically no stigma associated with addiction, even for serious drugs like opium.
 And everybody drank.
-What’s more, ancient Roman wine (which was essentially just fermented grapes) had crazy high alcohol content.
+What’s more, ancient Roman wine (which was essentially just fermented grapes) had an extremely high alcohol content.

 Since science was in its infancy, the popular belief was that Roman wine was medicinal.
-As such, Roman soldiers were rationed wine every day; it was used to boost morale and help keep the soldiers energy up in time of duress and near exhaustion.
-Who cares if you can’t see straight if you’re awake and moving forward, right?
+As such, Roman soldiers were rationed wine every day.
+The rations were meant to boost morale and help keep the soldiers energy up in time of duress and near exhaustion.

-If you close your eyes and imagine the worst existence possible, you’re probably still about a mile north of child soldier.
+If you were to imagine the most harrowing existence possible, it'd be hard to imagine something worse than the fate of child soldiers.
 Throughout the world, small squads of young boys—mostly orphans whose parents were killed in whichever conflict drew them in—are handed machine guns and told to fight for their country.

-In the 11-year-long civil war in Sierra Leone that began in 1991, child soldiers were given a substance called brown-brown to increase the intensity of their fighting (and keep them loyal to whichever warlord had them in his thrall).
-Brown-brown is a potent mix of cocaine and gunpowder.
-Said former child soldier Ishmael Beah wrote in The New York Times:
+In the 11-year-long civil war in Sierra Leone that began in 1991, child soldiers were given a substance called "brown brown" to increase the intensity of their fighting and keep them loyal to whichever warlord had them in his thrall.
+Brown brown is a potent mix of cocaine and gunpowder.
+Former child soldier Ishmael Beah wrote in The New York Times: